newschool-webfundamentals/newschool-webfundamentals.github.io/README.md

 #### Week 1, Feb.
 4
 Topic: Introduction, syllabus handed out
 *What is code?
 What is GitHub?*
 Assignment:
-300-500 word written assignment,  prompt provided
+300-500 word written assignment,  prompt provided.
 Read  “How the World Wide Web Works”